Freshman Engineering Program

 Students must receive credit prior to graduation for a course that fulfills the Williams law requirement (HISTORY 1200, HISTORY 1300, HISTORY 1310 or POL SCI 1200).
 Students planning to major in architectural engineering should take HISTORY 1200.

 Students planning to major in ceramic engineering, chemical engineering, environmental engineering, geological engineering, metallurgical engineering or petroleum engineering will require additional chemistry or chemistry/geochemistry electives.
-It is recommended that, during the freshman year, these students should plan on taking CHEM 1320, MET ENG 1210, GEOLOGY 3410, or other suggested courses as outlined in the curriculum of those specific majors.
+It is recommended that, during the freshman year, these students should plan on taking CHEM 1320, GEOLOGY 3410, or other suggested courses as outlined in the curriculum of those specific majors.

 Students planning to major in mining engineering should take GEO ENG 1150, MIN ENG 1912, and MIN ENG 2126 during their freshman year.
 Students planning to major in nuclear engineering should take NUC ENG 1105 during their freshman year.